FBI Again Calls For Magical Solution To Break Into Encrypted Phones - Slashdot

 If any individual in that organization violates any of the rules set out to protect people's privacy, in any way, shape or form, either directly or indirectly, then they must, must be punished!

 And I do mean punished.
-They should be terminated from their position - immediately - without
+They should be terminated from their position - immediately - without pay.
+They forfeit any severance.
+They forfeit their retirement fund.
+They forfeit any future government employment in any level of government.
+They forfeit their current life savings.
+They forfeit their house.
+Basically, do the whole 'asset forfeiture' stuff to them.

+And let's not just stop at that individual.
+Their entire department/division should also be investigated.
+Everyone in it should be interrogated.
+Their families too.
+Any found complicit should suffer the same punishment.
+That'll keep everyone on their toes, making sure others aren't violating the rules, avoid them protecting each other or higher ups under some code of silence, or try to frame just the one individual to avoid getting caught.

+Basically, they should be treated just as they've treated past whistleblowers.
+Anything less means they really just get carte blanche to violate the rules at their leisure.

 But information security programs need to be....
 (Score:1)